vatesfr/xen-orchestra/docs/docs/xo6/acl-v2.md

 ### Bob: Snapshot only running VMs

-> Bob is allowed to snapshot VMs, but only while they are running — to avoid snapshotting stopped VMs that may be part of an automated maintenance process.
+> Bob is allowed to snapshot VMs, but only while they are running, to avoid snapshotting stopped VMs that may be part of an automated maintenance process.

 Create a `Running VM Snapshot` role with these privileges: